 The City's RHNA can also be reduced by the number of new units in projects that are planned or approved.
-Table 1O-3, Pending Projects, shows an inventory of all residential projects that are (as of July 2024) approved or in the planning process and scheduled to be built by the end of the current Housing Element planning period (December 31, 2031).
+Table 1O-3, Pending Projects, shows an inventory of all residential projects that are (as of JulyOctober 20243) approved or in the planning process and scheduled to be built by the end of the current Housing Element planning period (December 31, 2031).
 For each project, the table shows the site designation, name of the development, Assessor's Parcel Number (APN), and number of units by income category.
-Additional details are provided in the bulleted list preceding Table 1O-3, including the current status of the project, remaining steps to issuing building permits, any known barriers to timely development and factors that support the likelihood that the projects will be built during the planning period.
-Overall, the seven projects shown in Table 1O-3 would add an additional 802 market-rate units to the city's inventory.
-Of these projects, four are being counted toward RHNA (P-2, P-3, P-4, and P-5), with a total of 192 market-rate units.
+Additional details are provided in the bulleted list preceding Table 1O-3, including, and the current status of the project, remaining steps to issuing building permits, any known barriers to timely development and factors that support the likelihood that the projects will be built during the planning period.
+Overall, the seven projects, four are being counted toward RHNA (P-2, P-3, P-4, and P-5), with a total of 192 market-rate units.
 The remainder (P-1, P-6 and P-7) are considered surplus capacity outside of the RHNA due to significant infrastructure improvements that are needed prior to development.
 Figures 10-1 through 10-4 identify the locations of these sites.